 The Senior Risk Team continue to review and oversee the risk management framework in the NMI.
 They meet on a quarterly basis or as and when is necessary to identify any emerging risks and control weaknesses in order to update the Organisational Risk Register.
-In 2021 the Senior Risk Team continued to operate a COVID-19 risk register to deal with issues that may arise for the duration of the pandemic.
-This risk register is reviewed and approved at each ARC meeting.
+In 2022 departmental and division risk registers across NMI were reviewed and updated and the overall risk management policy was reviewed and updated.
+The corporate risk register is reviewed and approved at each ARC meeting.